 RV Support Team Lead

-Hailing from Southwest Virginia's coal country, Roger has spent the last 36 years living and working in East Tennessee.
-Newly retired as of May, he is looking forward to traveling around the country in the RV with his partner Laurie and their Plott hound Sadie.
-Their first stop after leaving Van Hoy will be Huntsville, AL to celebrate granddaughter Charli's first birthday!
-A longtime devotee of the Tottenham Hotspurs, Roger has recently become a fan of the Wrexham Football Club (thanks, Netflix!) and would love to travel to Wales to attend a game at the Racecourse.
+Hailing from Southwest Virginia's coal country, Roger has spent the last 37 years living and working in East Tennessee.
+Newly retired, he enjoys traveling around the country in the RV with his partner Laurie and their Plott hound Sadie.
+A longtime devotee of the Tottenham Hotspurs, Roger has recently become a fan of the Wrexham Football Club (thanks, Hulu!) and would love to travel to Wales to attend a game at the Racecourse.
 Roger has been attending Wild Goose since 2012 and has volunteered with Prefestival Setup and Postfestival Teardown teams for several years.
-Always happy to lend a hand, Roger most enjoys the opportunity to serve others and is continually surprised at how often he finds himself in the right place at the right time so he can do just that.
+Always happy to lend a hand, Roger most enjoys the opportunity to serve others, usually just by being in the right place at the right time so he can do just that.